Count on Quality

 When it comes to length, our planks are consistently a cut above the rest.
 In almost all our grades and species, even the most rustic, the average length is approximately five feet.
 Our long lengths lend a rich look of continuity to the finished floor and reduce installation time.

 End-Matched, Not Filled In

 Had your fill of poorly fitting ends?
-We’ve tested thousands of our planks for precision square ends, and they consistently match with no need for fillers and no gaps, even on our longest and widest planks.
+We are always updating our machines and training so our endmatches are consistently square and well above the industry standards, even on our longest and widest planks.
 When you don’t accept substitutes for quality, the results will floor you.

 Cut and Dried

 We don’t leave moisture levels to chance.
 Like most flooring mills, we start with properly-kiln dried lumber, but we take extra steps in moisture control, assuring you a dry product.

 Why is this important?
 A floor manufactured at a higher moisture level and then installed in a dry climate can and will shrink, leaving gaps between the flooring planks.
 Even with proper “acclimation” (allowing the flooring to sit in the installation environment and adjust to the surrounding climate) before installation, flooring that loses or gains a substantial amount of moisture before installation will not retain the same exact shape, creating more problems in installation.
 For more technical information on our drying, click here.

 Get What You Pay For

 At Muscanell Millworks, our accurate tally system means that what you’re charged for is what you get.
 As part of our neat packaging, we add stickers beneath every other bundle to allow better air circulation and aid in acclimation.
 Every bundle is stamped with grade and square footage.